Josechg07/Proyecto-Carro-/README.md

 ### Arduino Mega

-The Arduino Uno R4 WIFI is a low-cost development board that allows users to create programming and electronics projects.
+The Arduino Mega is a low-cost development board that allows users to create programming and electronics projects.
 It features an 8-bit microcontroller, limited memory but sufficient for many projects, and multiple ports to connect other components.
 In this project, the Arduino Mega acts as the brain of the vehicle, making decisions based on sensor input and controlling the motors.
 Its simplicity and versatility make the Arduino Mega an ideal platform for educational and prototyping projects.

 ### Laser Sensors (VL53L0X-V2)